-Maryville nursing professor and neurorehabilitation nurse Linda Schultz, PhD, CRRN, has taught for 20 years, and practiced nursing for 30 years.
-But she’s never stopped learning from patients—including one who is better known as Superman.
+Maryville University associate professor of nursing and neurorehabilitation nurse Linda Schultz, PhD, CRRN, has taught for 20 years and practiced nursing for 30 years.
+But she’s never stopped learning from patients — including one who is better known as Superman.

 “The nurse said, ‘Just a minute, I’ll let you talk to him,’” Schultz recalls.

 For four years, Schultz worked with Reeve here in St. Louis and at his home in New York.
 Upon her advice, his regular nurses packed his tracheotomy site more loosely to preserve his voice, a voice that spoke up on policy and research concerns for people with disabilities and paralysis.